Louisiana shooting spree leaves 3 dead; armed citizens credited with saving lives

 A neighboring Taco Bell eatery was also evacuated.

-The gunfire comes roughly two months after a Christmas Eve shooting left two men dead in Metairie, according to the sheriff’s office.
+The gunfire came roughly two months after a Christmas Eve shooting left two men dead in Metairie, according to the sheriff’s office.

 CLICK HERE TO GET THE FOX NEWS APP